 The other most commonly used method of priming the pool vacuum hose is to use the return port/jet.

-- The hose is been attached to the vacuum head and that is lowered into the water as above
+- The hose is attached to the vacuum head and is lowered into the water.

-- the other end of the hose is then held over the water return jet so that the water flows into the hose and expels it from the other end.
-You should see air bubbles coming up from the vacuum head on the bottom of the pool.
+- The other end of the hose is then held over the water return jet so that the water flows into the hose and expels it from the other end.
+You should see air bubbles from the vacuum head at the bottom of the pool.

-- Once no more air is seen coming from the vacuum head the whole hose should be full of water
+- Once no more air comes from the vacuum head, the whole hose should be full of water.

-- You now need to get the end you are holding into the skimmer port without letting air back in the system.
-You can do this by keeping the end below the water level or try and hold the palm of you hand over the end to stop air getting in.
+- You need to get the end you are holding into the skimmer port without letting air back into the system.
+You can do this by keeping the end below the water level or holding the palm of your hand over the end to stop air from getting in.

-Getting the open end to the skimmer is the part I have the problem with.
+Getting the open end to the skimmer is the part I have a problem with.

 The skimmer is at the other end of my pool from the water return.
-To get the end of the hose to the skimmer using the method of keeping the end of the hose under the water I would need to crawl along the length of my pool on my hand (only one as the other is holding the hose under the water) and knees.
-Perhaps a young, fit, pool cleaner can do this but at my age that is not happening.
+To get the end of the hose to the skimmer using the method of keeping the end of the hose under the water, I would need to crawl along the length of my pool on my hand (only one as the other is holding the hose under the water) and knees.
+Perhaps a young, fit pool cleaner can do this, but that is not happening at my age.

-If you still end up with an air lock follow my guide – How to bleed air from a pool pump or filter.
+If you still have an airlock, follow my guide – How to bleed air from a pool pump or filter.